Learnable Camera Motion Models

 This project ran 2015-2018, and was funded by The Swedish Research Council (VR).

-In this project, we develop time-continuous camera motion models that can be adapted to specific situations through learning.
+In this project, we develop continuous-time camera motion models that can be adapted to specific situations through learning.
 Such models are needed in video stabilisation and rectification on mobile platforms.
 They are also useful for control of motorised gimbals that mechanically stabilise the camera aim.
 Our main result is the Kontiki system that can do inertial aided 3D reconstruction from rolling shutter video.
 It features a novel way to balance residuals from different modalities.

 SoftwareMost software developed in this project has been released as open source.

 - The Crisp toolbox for camera-IMU self-calibration.